Strengthening privacy and data security

 • Vector Institute for Artificial Intelligence

-Managing data responsibly
+Using data responsibly

 Client data plays a big role in helping Sun Life deliver on our Purpose.
-Our Client Data Privacy Principles highlight this commitment and contribute to being a trusted and responsible business.
+Our Client Data Privacy Principles below highlight this commitment and contribute to being a trusted and responsible business.
 They form the basis of our approach to managing Client data, including how we use data and who is accountable.

 We use Client data to deliver on our Purpose